-It the physical and virtual worlds, we designed around peak capacity but in the public cloud that comes at a cost.
-With Microsoft Azure, we can reverse habit this by building for daily capacity and resize as we need it for maximum cost efficiency.
+It the physical and some virtualised worlds, we designed around peak capacity but in the public cloud that comes at a cost.
+With Microsoft Azure, we can reverse this by building for daily capacity and scale up as we need it for maximum cost efficiency.

 So what exactly do we mean?
 Imagine you have a financial system.
 On a typical day, the system is lightly used and doesn’t need too much horsepower.
 At the end of every month, your finance team work like busy bees to get the month end data pulled together and the system needs extra compute power to cope with the demand.
 In the physical world, we would have had to build and engineer these systems for the peak demand; on a daily basis, the system would have been underutilised.